Trunk-based development

 The goal of trunk-based development is to merge changes as quickly as possible, while still keeping trunk

 error-free.
-For this to happen, batched/stacked changes should be reviewed as quickly as possible, such that these branches exist for less than a day.
-The longer a branch exists, the higher the chance of introducing bugs/encountering merge conflicts is when merging the changes into trunk
+For this to happen, batched/stacked changes should be reviewed as quickly as possible, so branches exist for less than a day.
+The longer a branch exists, the higher the chance of introducing bugs and merge conflicts when merging the changes into trunk

 .
 Breaking up changes into smaller, dependent branches allows developers to have their code reviewed and merged while simultaneously working on new changes.

-branch, having multiple open branches can make the process of repairing/reverting bad changes to trunk
+branch, having multiple open branches makes repairing or reverting bad changes to trunk

 in a non-destructive way.

-To achieve CI, each commit to a repo must undergo testing before, during and after it has been merged into trunk
+To achieve CI, each commit to a repository must undergo testing before, during, and after it merges into trunk

 , and subsequently trigger an automated build process.
-As a result, this automated test suite should consist of only short-running integration/unit /acceptance tests, and the automated build process should be quick and repeatable.
-Automated tests should be reliable (not flaky), and should assess the high-level functionality of the code system - more comprehensive end-to-end tests can be run later on in development.
+As a result, this automated test suite should consist of only short-running integration or unit or acceptance tests, and the automated build process should be quick and repeatable.
+Automated tests should be reliable (not flaky), and should assess the high-level functionality of the code system—and more comprehensive end-to-end tests can be run later on in development.